Site / Methodology

 Pricing routes

-Commercial access paths are recorded as routes with their own source URL, checked state, owner, and review state.
+Commercial access paths are recorded as routes with their own source URL, checked state, owner, and source review context.

 evidence